jetkai/openai-for-java/README.md

         assertNotNull(keyData);

-        ChatGPT gpt = new ChatGPT(keyData.getApiKey(), keyData.getOrganization());
+        OpenAI openAI = new OpenAI(keyData.getApiKey(), keyData.getOrganization());

-        //Completion Data, ready to send to the ChatGPT Api ImageData image = new ImageData();
+        //Completion Data, ready to send to the OpenAI Api ImageData image = new ImageData();
         image.setPrompt("A cute baby sea otter");
         image.setN(2);
         image.setSize("1024x1024");

-        ImageResponseData data = gpt.createImageResponse(image); //You can call "data" to see the imagesUrls
+        ImageResponseData data = openAI.createImageResponse(image); //You can call "data" to see the imagesUrls

         assertFalse(data.getData().isEmpty());
     }